 The Tennessee College of Applied Technology - Ripley (TCAT Ripley) is located at 127 Industrial Drive on 25 acres of land donated by the City of Ripley.
-The nearly 40,000 square ft. building houses classrooms and labs for the following programs: Administrative Office Technology, Computer Information Technology, Industrial Electricity, Manufacturing Technician, and Practical Nursing.
+The nearly 40,000 square ft. building houses classrooms and labs for the following programs: Barbering, Cosmetology, Computer Information Technology, Health Information Management Technology, Industrial Electricity, Manufacturing Technology, and Practical Nursing.
 The facility also has a large multi-purpose room with a two-way moveable wall for local educational/community use, a large student commons study area, practical nursing classrooms with a state of the art clinical lab and various other rooms also available for training purposes.

 TCAT Ripley also has an Instructional Service Center in Bells, TN, located at 6514 Hwy 412 South located in the Crockett County Higher Education Center.
-The following programs are offered: Practical Nursing, Patient Care Technician, and the Computer Information Technology (Dual Enrollment) Course.
+The following programs are offered: Practical Nursing and Patient Care Technology/Medical Assisting.

 The Tennessee Colleges of Applied Technology were originally established as a statewide system by the enactment of the Tennessee Legislature during the 1963 General Assembly as State Area Vocational -Technical Schools.
 This system operated under the supervision of the Tennessee State Board of Education until June 20, 1983.
 The State Area Vocational-Technical Schools came under the jurisdiction of the Tennessee State Board of Regents July 1, 1983.
 Further legislation changed the State Area Vocational-Technical Schools to Tennessee Technology Centers effective July 1, 1994.
 On July 1, 2013, through an act of the legislature, Tennessee Technology Centers became the Tennessee Colleges of Applied Technology.